Skip to main content

 This user will receive notifications of inbound submissions and should lead the review of opportunities.

-How many Campaigns should I run?
+How many network calls should I run?

 When should I review submissions?